backlundtransform/CSharpNumerics/README.md

 `Derivate(this Func<Vector, double> func, Vector variables, Cartesian cartesian, int order=1)`

+### Integrals

 To integrate a function with Trapezoidal rule use:

 `Integrate(this Func<double, double> func, double lowerLimit, double upperLimit)`

+To integrate a timeserie there is a TimeSerie model with properties TimeStamp as DateTime and Value as double

+`Integrate(this List<TimeSerie> data)`

+To integrate a serie there is a Serie model with properties Index as souble and Value as double

+`Integrate(this List<Serie> data)`

 To solve double integrals with Monte Carlo method use: